- iOS 13.0+Beta

 This sample code project shows how to use Core NFC in an app to read Near Field Communication (NFC) tags of types 1 through 5 that contains NFC Data Exchange Format (NDEF) data.
 To use this sample, download the project and build it using Xcode.
 Run the sample app on your iPhone.
 Tap the Scan button to start scanning for tags, then hold the phone near an NFC tag.

 To read a tag, the sample app creates an NFC NDEF reader session and provides a delegate.
 The running reader session polls for NFC tags and calls the delegate when it finds tags that contain NDEF messages, passing the messages to the delegate.
-The delegate can read the messages and handle conditions that can cause a session to become invalid.
+The delegate then stores the messages so the user can view them later.

 Configure the App to Detect NFC Tags

 Begin building your tag reader by configuring your app to detect NFC tags.
 Turn on Near Field Communication Tag Reading under the Capabilities tab for the project’s target (see Add a capability to a target).
 This step: